The United Nations in New York

 The Visitors Center is located in the Dag Hammarskjöld Library Building (42nd Street & 1st Avenue).
 The visitors’ gate, is located on 46th Street at First Avenue.
+Some of the Hop-on Hop-off buses stop nearby.
 Before you enter, you need to collect a security pass from the Check In Office at 801 First Avenue, by 45th Street.
 Upon entering the Visitors Center, you’ll notice all the artworks around you.
 All have been donated by the different members states.
 In the visitors lobby you can see a number of free exhibitions.
 There are a variety to choose from, for example photos and multimedia presentations about human rights, children in war zones, climate change etc. In the lobby, you can also find a gift shop, a book shop and a coffee shop.
 Go to the Visitors Center to book any tours.

 United Nations Tours

 Guided tours are available during weekdays, they last around an hour.
 For security reasons, children under the age of 5 are not permitted to participate in the tour.
 All participants above 16 years need to bring a valid ID.
 All tours are wheelchair accessible.
 There is no coat room to store coats or bags.

 Was this article helpful?
 Recommend it by giving me a rating: